wikindx/wikindx/website/web/src/content/install/upgrade.md

    plugin’s __Fix chars__ code.
 4. If you do not have PHP 7.0 or greater, you cannot go further than using WIKINDX v6.0.8.
-If you have PHP 7.0 or greater, then you can now safely download and install the highest version of WIKINDX available.
+If you have PHP 7.0 or greater, then you can now safely download and install the latest version of WIKINDX.

 The above results from a code clean-out and the understanding that there are very few (if any) current users of WIKINDX with pre-v5.1 databases.

-## Upgrading from v5.x serie
+## Upgrading from v5.x series

-Upgrading v5.x database is supported by this version.
+Upgrading v5.x database is __NOT__ supported by this version.
 If you use an old version of PHP the oldest versions supporting an upgrade form v5.x serie are (see `docs/UPGRADE.txt`):

 - v6.2.0 which supports PHP 7.0 to 7.4.